Mahesh-Bhadane/Selenium-Hub-Grid-on-Docker-Compose/README.md

 1. Start your docker environment.

-2. create a docker-compose file as i have created and then save it withe the name "docker-compose.yml" .
+2. create a docker-compose file and then save it with the name "docker-compose.yml" .

 3. Then run a simple command as given: